Before You Begin

 Setting Up GitHub Secrets

-Let’s configure the secrets your workflow will need:1
+Let’s configure the secrets your workflow will need:Navigate to Repository Settings

 - Open your GitHub repository